DoctorWkt/4bsd-uucp/README.md

 so that you can telnet in on the TCP port: *only do this on localhost, as the telnet session is not encrypted*.
 If you add this non-root user to the group *wheel* (in `/etc/group`), then you can `su` and become root.

+Make sure that you are running the kernel from the *buildimg*-created tarball: you will see *munnari ...
+2017* as the kernel boots.
+The *tty* lines in the new kernel are set to kill off running shells when an incoming telnet session is closed or disconnects unexpectedly.

 # Disabling the Telnet Protocol